Mantis shrimp: Culinary uses

 In Cantonese cuisine, the mantis shrimp is known as "urinating shrimp" (瀨尿蝦 (lài niào xiā, laai6 niu6 haa1)) because of their tendency to shoot a jet of water when picked up.
 After cooking, their flesh is closer to that of lobsters than that of shrimp, and like lobsters, their shells are quite hard and require some pressure to crack.
 One common preparation is first deep-frying, then stir-frying with garlic and chili peppers.
 They may also be boiled or steamed.

 In the Mediterranean countries, the mantis shrimp Squilla mantis is a common seafood, especially on the Adriatic coasts (canocchia) and the Gulf of Cádiz (galera).

-In the Philippines, the mantis shrimp is known as tatampal, hipong-dapa, pitik-pitik, or alupihang-dagat, and is cooked and eaten like any other shrimp.
+In the Philippines, the mantis shrimp is known as tatampal, hipong-dapa, pitik-pitik, pilantik, or alupihang-dagat, and is cooked and eaten like any other shrimp.

 In Kiribati, mantis shrimp called te waro in Gilbertese are abundant and are eaten boiled.

 In Hawaii, some mantis shrimp have grown unusually large in the contaminated water of the Grand Ala Wai Canal in Waikiki.
 The dangers normally associated with consuming seafood caught in contaminated waters are present in these mantis shrimp.